KosinskiLab/pyTME/doc/reference/matching_optimization.rst

          Chamfer
          NormalVectorScore

 In order to perform non-exhaustive template matching, we have to initialize one of the objects outlined above.
-The following will showcase :py:class:`NormalizedCrossCorrelation`, but the procedure can be extended analogously to all scores shown above.
+The following will showcase :py:class:`CrossCorrelation`, but the procedure can be extended analogously to all scores shown above.
 We can use __call__ method of the created ``score_object`` to compute the score of the current configuration.

 .. code-block:: python

    import numpy as np
    from tme.matching_utils import create_mask
-   from tme.matching_optimization import NormalizedCrossCorrelation
+   from tme.matching_optimization import CrossCorrelation

    target = create_mask(
       mask_type="ellipse",